sbchengyiwei/Vicky_Blog/Monotone Stack/Monotone Stack.md

               //Once the length on the right is higher than the left, it means that water can be stored while (!stack.isEmpty() && height[i] > height[stack.peek()]) {
-                  int bottom = stack.pop();//pop out the height of the bottom of the bucket if (stack.isEmpty()) break; // no left block to save water... int dis = i - stack.peek() - 1; // bottom diameter
+                  int bottom = stack.pop();//pop out the height of the bottom of the bucket if (stack.isEmpty()) break; // no left block to save rwater... int dis = i - stack.peek() - 1; // bottom diameter
-                  //height[stack.peek()] is the left side height, minimal bucket height determine how much wate can be trapped int h = Math.min(height[i], height[stack.peek()]) - height[bottom]; res += h * dis;
+                  //height[stack.peek()] is the left side height, minimal bucket height determine how much water can be trapped int h = Math.min(height[i], height[stack.peek()]) - height[bottom]; res += h * dis;
               }